LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 Locus is a Monk-Psychic
 He pursues this happily
 He becomes these classes through self-training and the raw power of a dragon’s mind.
-None but his mother helped teach him
+None but his mother helped teach him.

 - Race.